inklabs/kommerce-core/README.md

 * EntityDTO
     - Often you want to use your entities as Data Transfer Objects (DTO) in your main application.
-      These classes are simple anemic objects containing public class member variables.
-Using the EntityDTOBuilder, the complete network graph relationships are available (e.g., withAllData()) prior to calling build();
+      These classes are simple anemic objects with no business logic.
+Data is accessible via public class member variables.
+      Using the EntityDTOBuilder, the complete network graph relationships are available (e.g., withAllData()) prior to calling build().

       ```php
       $product = new Entity\Product;